Promises

 Then I pinned the front and back together, facing in on themselves and was ready to start sewing.
 Always remind yourself you’re not sewing the top!
 I reminded myself this go around and didn’t have any issues, but I’ve forgotten this part on many sewing projects 😂

 After I sewed her real good, it was time for the moment of truth!
 How was it going to look when I flipped it inside out?!
 Real fast, I should let you know I am very easily excited!
-It’s the little things in life that make me get crazy stoked, and this was one of those simple but magical moments for me!
+It’s the little things in life that make me smile, and this was one of those simple but magical moments for me!
 I flipped her inside out….
 AND SHE WAS PERFECT!
 The shape was just what I had imagined, it was just the right size, and I was just smitten!

 I made a little hem on the back and front to give the tops a clean finish and moved onto the next stocking until I made all 8.